COGS18/COGS18.github.io/_build/materials/17-APIs.md

   url: /materials/16-CommandLine
   title: '16-CommandLine'
 next_page:
-  url: /materials/A1-Syntax
+  url: /materials/18-ScientificComputing
-  title: 'A1-Syntax'
+  title: '18-ScientificComputing'
 comment: "***PROGRAMMATICALLY GENERATED, DO NOT EDIT.
 SEE ORIGINAL FILES IN /content***"
 ---

-## Final Projects
+## Course Announcements

 - **Exam #2** Grades on Canvas
     - can review exams in CodingLab Wednesday (or office hours any other Wed)